glibin/gameminer-faq/README_en.md

 ## What's the difference between private, golden and regular giveaways?
 And what is sandpit?

 Common giveaways are cornerstone of GameMiner.net.
 Most games are being given away through common giveaways.
 But all the expensive or very neat games are usually given away in gold giveaways.
-Also, there are much less participants, so your chances to win are way higher.
+Also, there are less participants, so your chances to win are way higher.
-We use profits that come from gold giveaways towards site upkeep.
+And we use profits that come from gold giveaways towards site upkeep.
 Zag-zag.
-In Private giveaway you can give away everything you want (even your stinky socks), but for private give away you won't get experience or any resource.
+In Private giveaway, you can give away everything you want (even your stinky socks), but in private giveaway you won't earn experience or resources.
 The sandpit giveaways are created by new members who have't given away any games or have only given a few approved giveaways.
 You should enter them with caution, especially if it's an expensive game..

 ## Is it mandatory to create giveaways?
 Can I just join all the giveaways instead of creating them?